These are truly the BEST gluten free snickerdoodles! These cookies are extra soft and topped with irresistible cinnamon sugar.

 Lucky for you, I've created these gluten free snickerdoodles and let me tell you... you're going to want to try these.
 Especially if you are a fan of my snickerdoodle bars, maple snickerdoodles, and my snickerdoodle cheesecake!

 As I was working on this recipe, I started thinking about snickerdoodle cookies... what are snickerdoodles?
-Where did they come from?
-Why are they called snickerdoodles?
 What exactly is cream of tartar and why is it a staple in this particular cookie?

-What I can tell you, though, is that cream of tartar is a leavening agent, like baking powder and baking soda.
-Not only does it work with the baking soda to give us that texture we want, it also gives you that tangy flavor that is unique to snickerdoodles.
+Cream of tartar is a leavening agent, when combined with baking soda.
+Not only does it give us that texture we want, it also gives us that tangy flavor that is unique to snickerdoodles.

 - This gluten free snickerdoodle recipe is seriously easy.
 No complicated ingredients.
 No chill time.
 So if the craving hits, you can whip these up and enjoy them in about half an hour, IF that!